 Theatricality in the performances tends to be a common denominator for some of the heavier acts within visual-kei rock.
 But if you pay closer attention, so was it for glam artists in the 70s.
 Theatricality was their bread and butter.

 That’s why you can’t say that an artist that has these elements is visual-kei, as these are elements lent from other music genres.

 Also, Visual-kei is not exclusive to rock acts.

 You have visual-kei bands that range from extreme metal, classical to kawaii (T.N: Cute) pop, and even EDM.
 Once again, this is a fashion movement that can be picked up by any artist performing any music genre.

 At the same time, you also have bands exploring those music genres that are not considered visual-kei, as their aesthetic is pretty much what you’d call “standard”.

 There’s a rich story behind the importance of visual-kei in the music scene in Japan and that starts with iconic bands such as BUCK-TICK, X Japan and LUNA SEA.

-If you do want to better understand the origins of visual-kei, I’d thoroughly recommend you to check those bands, their music, path in the music industry and how they’ve all influenced the visual-kei rock bands that are now active in the industry in Japan.
+If you do want to better understand the origins of visual-kei, I’d thoroughly recommend you to check those bands, their music, their path in the music industry, and how they’ve all influenced the visual-kei rock bands that are now active in the industry in Japan.

 The aesthetic as a whole.